 The Glenfiddich Distillery was established in 1886 by William Grant and is one of the greatest success stories of Scotch whisky, single-handedly creating the single malt category and now accounting for about 30% of all single malt sales worldwide.

 Having spent his younger years learning the trade at Mortlach Distillery, Grant dreamed of one day running his own distillery with ambitions to make ‘the best dram in the valley’.
-Through endeavour and thrift he saved sufficient money to realise his dream, and in 1886 Grant and his nine children laid the first stone of the Glenfiddich Distillery in his native Dufftown.
-Over the next 18 months the Grant family built the distillery with the help of only a single stonemason and on Christmas Day 1887 the first spirit flowed from the stills.
+Through endeavour and thrift, he saved £119, 19 shillings, and 10 pence for a copper pot still and the necessary equipment to realise his dream, and in 1886 Grant and his nine children laid the first stone of the Glenfiddich Distillery in his native Dufftown.
+Over the next 18 months the Grant family built the distillery with the help of only a single stonemason, and on Christmas Day 1887 the first spirit flowed from the stills.

-Like most Scotch distilleries, Glenfiddich had a brush with the Pattison crisis, but in this instance it set in motion a series of innovations that led to the company’s enormous success.
-Naturally Pattinson’s was Glenfiddich’s biggest customer, but instead of succumbing to failure when the Pattinson brothers filed for bankruptcy, the Grant family decided to begin blending their own whisky instead.
+Like most Scotch distilleries, Glenfiddich had a brush with the Pattinsons crisis, but in this instance, it set in motion a series of innovations that led to the company’s enormous success.
+Naturally Pattinsons was Glenfiddich’s biggest customer, but instead of succumbing to failure when the Pattinson brothers filed for bankruptcy, the Grant family decided to begin blending their own whisky instead.
 The move paid off and their aptly named Standfast blend soon became a major success, providing crucial cashflow at a time when the rest of the industry was going bust.